-- 42.2km Marathonstaffel (marathon relay; four runners per team)
+- 42.2km Marathonstaffel (marathon relay for teams of four runners)

 In order to avoid overcrowding on the course, the races are started one after the other.

 Start and finish (see map below):

-The 10k race, the full marathon and the marathon relay begin and end in the Olympiapark in the north-western part of the city, starting on Coubertinplatz in front of the Olympiastadion (Olympic Stadium), which was built for the Olympic Games 1972.
-The finish line is on the athletics track of the stadium (pictured above).
+The kids run, the 10k race, the full marathon and the marathon relay begin and end on the athletics track of the Olympiastadion (Olympic Stadium; pictured above) which was built for the Olympic Games 1972 in the north-western part of the city.

 The race course is mainly flat and fast.

 Participants in the 10k race run the first five and the last five kilometres of the marathon.
 The route takes the runners out and back to the Siegestor, a triumphal arch in the northern part of the city centre.

-Half marathon runners run the second half of the marathon course which loops through the city centre and passes many of Munich's outstanding sights, including the magnificent Neues Rathaus (New Town Hall) on Marienplatz, the main square (pictured below).
+Half marathon runners run the second half of the marathon course which loops through the city centre and passes many of Munich's outstanding sights, including the magnificent Neues Rathaus (New Town Hall) on Marienplatz, the main square: